List of Doc Martin episodes

 While it had been reported in 2017 that the series would end after Series 9 in 2019, Martin Clunes clarified that it had only been commissioned as far as that year, thereby not ruling out future plans by the broadcaster.
 Immediately after airing the finale episode of Series 9, ITV issued a terse publicity statement, "Goodbye, Doc!
 We'll miss you."
-However, in April 2020, Director Nigel Cole confirmed that there will be a 10th series (See main article on Doc Martin).
+However, in April 2020, Director Nigel Cole confirmed that there would be a 10th series, which aired in 2022 and is the final series (See main article on Doc Martin).